EFForg/digitalcitizen/wp-content/plugins/manual-image-crop/readme.txt

 * When the plugin has been installed, Click 'Activate'

 == Changelog ==
+= 1.07 =
+* Fixed 'Cannot use string offset as an array' error

 = 1.06 =
 * French, German, Italian, Polish, Spanish translations added
 * Settings page added (quality, visibility, custom labels)